 The Expected Family Contribution (EFC) is a measure the parent's and/or the student's financial strength and is calculated according to a formula established by federal law.
 The EFC figure is calculated based on responses to questions on the Free Application of Federal Student Aid (FAFSA).
 The EFC figure is used to determine your federal, state and institutional student aid eligibility.

 The EFC is subtracted from the budget to determine the student's financial need.
 The amount of need-based financial aid cannot exceed the financial need.
 Examples of need base aid includes: scholarships, federal, state, and institutional grants, federal work-study and federal subsidized loans.
-The financial aid office first awards any federal, state, and institutional grants and scholarships for which you are eligible.
+The Financial Aid & Educational Funding Office first awards any federal, state, and institutional grants and scholarships for which you are eligible.
 If a matriculated student has secured a job on campus, federal work study or regular employment is awarded.
 For prospective students, employment is awarded if there are funds available at the time the award is being completed.
 Lastly, federal direct loans are awarded to your aid package.
-The financial aid office attempts to award grant, loan and work-study funds equitably among all eligible applicants who apply by the priority date.
+The Financial Aid & Educational Funding Office attempts to award grant, loan and work-study funds equitably among all eligible applicants who apply by the priority date.
 Award amounts are determined by a combination of financial need, federal award limits, and available funding, among other factors.
 Additionally, students and/or parents of dependent students may apply for federal parent loans or private alternative loans to meet the difference between the cost of attendance and awarded financial aid.

 All financial aid funds, expect Federal Work Study funds, are applied directly to your Lakeland University student account established through the Business Office.
 Financial aid funds will automatically apply towards tuition, housing, meal plans, books and other charges.